 Here you provide background to your research and the problem or social issue.
 Your background should use subheadings to illustrate the following:

-- The theories, conceptual framework or models (how do theories explain this problem.
+- The Theories, theoretical framework, research philosophy, conceptual framework or models (how do theories explain this problem.
 Prioritise African theories, concepts and models).

-- Justification and motivations e.g. is it part of a larger research project, do you have any personal or community motivations, what is your expertise and that of your team members?
+- Justification, motivations and connection to the research e.g. is it part of a larger research project, do you have any personal or community motivations, do you have personal/ family or community experience (positionality), what is your expertise and that of your team members?

 At times, authors are submitting an article based solely on a review of literature.
 This is possible.
 In your methodology, tell us how you did the review, where you got the papers to review, inclusion/exclusion criteria, the list of papers you included etc. The rest of the manuscript will be similar to a field research paper/report.